 “I’m pleased that the Government have highlighted that they are going to strengthen local councils and enforcement powers because there are an awful lot of existing regulations that are already in place, poorly policed, and are difficult to enforce at a national level.
 However the devil of that is going to be in the detail.
 What’s the funding?
 What powers are they going to have?
 What level of resource are they going to give local councils?
 If there isn’t a big budget for it, how’s it going to happen?
 That will be my challenge to them.”

 Currently this is a white paper which effectively lays out what the Government is looking to change, but it will take some time to implement any of the new ideas above.

 The Government will now seek feedback from those involved in the rental sector over the coming months and any worries, fears or issues of implementing these proposals on the ground will be identified.
 For example, some have already expressed concern over the way anti-social tenants will be treated and how rental contracts will work in the student and HMO market if tenants only have to give two months’ notice at any time.

 Following further changes and adjustments to these ideas, the Bill will then need to achieve Royal Assent to become an Act, which is likely to take some time.
 And, as per previously introduced legislation, the changes are likely to apply to new lets within 6-9 months of Royal Assent and then a year for existing tenancies, so we are at least a few years away from seeing any of these changes being made.

-If you have any worries or concerns over these new proposals, do speak to your local branch and we will be happy to help explain what’s expected to happen in more detail.
+If you have any worries or concerns over these new proposals, do get in touch and we will be happy to help explain what’s expected to happen in more detail.